keenanbuckley/itl-playlist-gen/README.md

 you'd actually score well on:

-- `--min-ex auto` (the **default**) sets the cutoff to the **p10 of your own passing scores** — the EX you usually at least reach when you pass. `auto:P` uses a different percentile (e.g. `auto:20` is stricter).
+- `--min-ex auto` (the **default**) sets the cutoff to the **p10 of your own passing scores**, the EX you usually at least reach when you pass. `auto:P` uses a different percentile (e.g. `auto:20` is stricter).
 - `--min-ex 70` sets an explicit cutoff; `--min-ex none` disables filtering.

-Predicted EX clusters fairly high, so the cutoff bites mostly in the 65–90 range.
+Predicted EX clusters fairly high, so the cutoff bites mostly in the 65-90 range.
-For one player: full catalog ≈ 970 playlist lines, `auto` (p10 ≈ 68%) ≈ 530,
+For one player: full catalog ~970 playlist lines, `auto` (p10 ~68%) ~530,
-`auto:20` (≈ 70%) ≈ 290, explicit `75` ≈ 95.
+`auto:20` (~70%) ~290, explicit `75` ~95.

-No third-party dependencies — standard-library Python 3 only (the API mode uses `urllib`).
+No third-party dependencies.
+Standard-library Python 3 only (the API mode uses `urllib`).

 ## How it works